 I exaggerate, but only a little.

 Fast-forward five years.
-We emigrate from South Africa and, after living briefly in Cleveland, arrive in Orange County.
-In the warm sunshine I dance a giddy dance, breathe in the scent of jasmine, hum a Beach Boys melody—and we haven’t yet left the airport parking lot.
+We emigrated from South Africa and, after living briefly in Cleveland, arrived in Orange County.
+In the warm sunshine, I dance a giddy dance, breathe in the scent of jasmine, hum a Beach Boys melody—and we haven’t yet left the airport parking lot.